nevadaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Parole is possible after 25 years if the victim is between 14–15 years and sustained no substantial bodily injury

-• Parole is possible after 35 years if the victim is less than 14 years and sustains no substantial bodily injury
+• Parole is possible after 35 years if the victim is under 14 years old and sustains no significant bodily injury

 Statutory sexual seduction (statutory rape)